Benefits of partnership

 Provides a mechanism for Early Career Researchers (ECR) to build new skills and relationships with industry.

 Assists small and medium sized businesses access expertise and identify growth opportunities.
+This programme has three types of Innovation Connection Grants:

 Designed to increase access by SMEs to the State’s research and development (R&D) infrastructure, facilitate business expenditure on R&D, and to promote collaborations between industry, the university and public research sector and TAFE.